 When Neck Pain Becomes Chronic

 Neck pain that exists for more than 3 months is considered chronic and may be the result of something more than a sprain or strain.
-Usually, chronic neck pain is linked to a problem in a disc or facet joint of the cervical spine.
+Usually, chronic neck pain is linked to a problem in a disc or facet joints of the cervical spine.
 Some of these conditions are discussed in more detail on our Discs page.
 They include:

 - Degenerative disc disease, the progressive deterioration of the central part of a disc in the cervical spine.